dlr-alr/dlr-tactile-manipulation/docs/index.md

 ---

 ---
-This site complements the paper [Learning Purely Tactile In-Hand Manipulation with a Torque-Controlled Hand](https://arxiv.org/abs/2204.03698){:target="_blank"} by
+This site complements our ICRA 2022 paper [Learning Purely Tactile In-Hand Manipulation with a Torque-Controlled Hand](https://arxiv.org/abs/2204.03698){:target="_blank"} by
 [Leon Sievers\*](https://www.linkedin.com/in/leon-sievers/){:target="_blank"}, [Johannes Pitz\*](https://www.linkedin.com/in/johannes-pitz/){:target="_blank"} and [Berthold Bäuml](https://scholar.google.com/citations?hl=en&user=fjvpDsEAAAAJ){:target="_blank"}.

 Here we are providing more information on the robotic hardware as well as the parameters used during training.